Frecce Tricolori

 - Solo “crazy flying”

-- Nine-ship bomb burst
+- Tricolour Sparks: Nine-ship on-crowd bomb burst

-- Nine vs. one opposition pass
+- Grand finale: Nine vs. one opposition pass and Big Vic wingover with coloured smoke

 Ramstein Airshow disaster

-The Frecce Tricolori have had 15 fatal accidents and 11 non-fatal accidents.
+The Frecce Tricolori have had 16 fatal accidents and 11 non-fatal accidents.
 This includes the Ramstein Airshow disaster on the 28th August 1988, in which 67 spectators and three pilots were killed.
 It was the deadliest airshow accident ever at the time, and remains the second deadliest to this day.
 The accident occurred when the solo jet, flying towards the crowd, collided with the four-ship and five-ship formations, which were flying in opposite directions down the display line.
 The solo jet crashed on the runway, sending a fireball into the crowd and killing the pilot.
 A second jet disintegrated on impact and the pilot also died.
 The pilot of a third aircraft ejected but did not survive.
 His jet crashed into a US Army helicopter on the ground, whose pilot also died.
 About 500 people were injured.
 The situation was worsened by the botched response by the US military, which did not cooperate with local authorities and emergency services.
-The disaster descimated the German airshow industry; to this day, very few major airshows are held in the country, and aerobatic teams fly heavily-modified display sequences to comply with strict national regulations.
-The Frecce Tricolori have modified the manoeuvre which caused the accident to make it safe; the solo pilot no longer crosses the other two formations.